 The reserve is located close to the village Andasibe in eastern Madagascar, around 140 km away from the capital Antananarivo, in the region Alaotra-Mangoro.
-You drive approximately four hours on RN2, which is not in the best condition, and then change direction at a well signed junction.
+You drive approximately four hours on RN2, which is not in the best condition, and then change direction at a well-signed junction.

 Information about the reserve:

 Mistinjo reserve is led by the identically named, communally led organization.
 In 1999, thirteen Malagasy villagers founded both.
 They wanted to take the future and conservation of their rainforests into their own hands.
 In 2003, the first big success was the take-over and expansion of the forest station in Analamazaotra.
-This station had existed since the beginning of the 20th century yet, and now came into life again.
+This station had existed since the beginning of the 20th century yet and now came into life again.
 The house roofed with palm leaves is only 200 m away from the entry of a part of the state-run national park Andasibe-Mantadia.
-Behind the forest station, there are 7 km² of rainforest.
+Behind the forest station, there are 7 km² of the rainforest.
 A part of the area consists of acreage formerly used for slash-and-burn agriculture, thus Mitsinjo founded several tree nurseries for reforestation.
 Up to date, two tree nurseries are working, and produce about 40.000 seedlings from 125 different endemic Malagasy trees per year.
 For 30.000 Ariary, you can choose your own tree seedling there and plant it directly into the reforestation area – just ask at the forest station nearby the street!

-A spacious swampland called Torotorofotsy close to Menalamba, northwest of Andasibe, belongs also to the reserve.
-It hosts on almost 100 km² an enormous richness of amphibians, rare plants and birds, as well as the greater bamboo lemur (Prolemur simus).
+A spacious swampland called Torotorofotsy close to Menalamba, northwest of Andasibe belongs also to the reserve.
+It hosts on almost 100 km² an enormous richness of amphibians, rare plants, and birds, as well as the greater bamboo lemur (Prolemur simus).
 In 2005, Torotorofotsy was declared a Ramsar site, which means an area that is seen as especially worth protecting by the “International Convention on Wetlands”, signed in the city Ramsar (Iran).

 But Mitsinjo does not only care about the protection of their own rainforest and its inhabitants.
 They also inform local people about malaria and AIDS and do a mass of little things to make conservation and ecotourism reach Malagasy children and adults of the area.
-The reserve works together with eight schools of the region, supports them with free visits, does projects about conservation with the children and teaches the kids the importance of their homecountry’s nature.
+The reserve works together with eight schools of the region, supports them with free visits, does projects about conservation with the children, and teaches the kids the importance of their home country’s nature.
 Today, 42 people work for Mitsinjo, among them 19 trained local guides.
 Only two employers are not of Malagasy origin.

 You can visit Mitsinjo reserve every day from 07 to 16 o’clock.
 At the forest station of Analamazaotra, you will get a local guide and pay the entrance fees of 35.000 to 50.000 Ariary per person (approximately 11 to 18 €, depending on the length of your stay and route).
-Everyone will surely find a matching hiking trail among the paths of two to eight kilometers length.
+Everyone will surely find a matching hiking trail among the paths of two to eight kilometers in length.

 As one of the most visited areas of Madagascar, Andasibe has an extraordinary infrastructure.
 Only few kilometers away from Mitsinjo, you can find hotels for practically all incomes.
 There is a large number of good restaurants and most offer even Wifi today.
-Travelers who like to camp in the rainforest, can use a small campground with water (no electricity) for a small fee.
+Travelers who like to camp in the rainforest can use a small campground with water (no electricity) for a small fee.
 Mitsinjo itself also has a small souvenir shop with locally handcrafted products.